Pontifical Lateran University: History

+18th century

 The present Pontifical Lateran University was founded in 1773 by Pope Clement XIV after he had suppressed the Society of Jesus, and officially entrusted the secular clergy of the Diocese of Rome with the mission to teach theology and philosophy to seminarians of the diocese.

+19th century

-In 1824 Pope Leo XII restored the Jesuits and returned to them the Roman College.
+In 1824, Pope Leo XII restored the Jesuits and returned to them the Roman College.
 The diocesan seminary was relocated to the Palace of Sant’Apollinare.
 In 1853, Pope Pius IX founded the Faculty of Canon Law and Civil law and the Pontifical Institute Utriusque Iuris.
 The College was known as Ateneo del Pontificio Seminario Romano.

+20th century

 Pope Pius XI gave the Ateneo its permanent seat at the Basilica of St. John Lateran.
 Pope Pius XII in 1958 established the Pontifical Institute Pastorale.
 The following year, Pope John XXIII erected the institute into a university and gave it the name of the Pontifical Lateran University.

-In 1981 Pope John Paul II founded, in the university, the Pontifical Institute for Studies on Marriage and Family, which has the right to confer academic degrees.
-Pope Francis modified its mission in September 2017, renaming it the John Paul II Pontifical Theological Institute for Marriage and Family Sciences.
+In 1981, Pope John Paul II founded, in the university, the Pontifical Institute for Studies on Marriage and Family, which has the right to confer academic degrees.

+21st century

+In September 2017, Pope Francis modified its mission, renaming it the John Paul II Pontifical Theological Institute for Marriage and Family Sciences.
 The institute has the authority to award its own academic degrees.

-In 2001 the Lateran University Press was established to publish scientific publications and seven magazines.
+In 2001, the Lateran University Press was established to publish scientific publications and seven magazines.

-In 2018 Vincenzo Buonomo, a professor of international law and a consultant to the Holy See since the 1980s, was appointed rector of the Pontifical Lateran University by Pope Francis.
+In 2018, Vincenzo Buonomo, a professor of international law and a consultant to the Holy See since the 1980s, was appointed rector of the Pontifical Lateran University by Pope Francis.
 Buonomo is the first lay person appointed to that position.